 - limit or control production, supply, markets, technical development, investment or provision of services;

-- share the market or source of production, or provision of services by way of allocation of geographical area of market, or type of goods or services, or number of customers in the market, or any other similar way; or
+- share the market or source of production, or provision of services by way of allocation of geographical market area, or type of goods or services, or number of customers in the market, or any other similar way; or

 - directly or indirectly result in bid rigging or collusive bidding.

-The CCI is the enforcing body, assisted by its investigative arm, the office of Director General, CCI (DG).
-Most cartel investigations have been initiated by the CCI upon receipt of information either as a complaint or a leniency application, although the CCI has also initiated suo moto action or has initiated proceedings upon receipt of a reference made by a government or statutory authority.
+The CCI is the enforcing body, assisted by its investigative arm, the office of the Director General of the CCI (DG).
+Most cartel investigations have been initiated by the CCI upon receipt of information through either a complaint or a leniency application, although the CCI has also initiated suo motu action or has initiated proceedings upon receipt of a reference made by a government or statutory authority.
 The CCI directs the DG to commence an investigation if it is of the view that there exists a prima facie case warranting an investigation.
-The DG cannot initiate investigations suo moto.
-Once the DG submits an investigation report to the CCI, the CCI can either direct the DG to investigate further or it can continue with its inquiry and call upon the parties to make written and oral pleadings.
+The DG cannot initiate investigations suo motu.
+Once the DG submits an investigation report to the CCI, the CCI can either direct the DG to investigate further or continue with its inquiry and call upon the parties to make written and oral pleadings.
 On reaching a positive finding of the existence of a cartel and any resulting infraction, the CCI may impose a penalty and pass any other order that it deems fit.
-CCI orders can be appealed before the National Company Law Appellate Tribunal (NCLAT).2 An NCLAT order is finally appealable before the Supreme Court of India (SC).
+CCI orders can be appealed before the National Company Law Appellate Tribunal (NCLAT).2 An NCLAT order is finally appealable before the Supreme Court of India.

 The penalty that may be imposed in the case of any anticompetitive conduct cannot be more than 10 per cent of the average of the turnover3 of the contravening enterprise for the three preceding financial years.
 However, in the case of a cartel, the CCI can impose a penalty of up to three times the profit of the contravening enterprise or 10 per cent of the turnover of the contravening enterprise, for each year of the continuance of the cartel, whichever is greater.
 Further, the directors and other employees of the contravening entity found responsible can also be penalised under the Act.

-The CCI has held that an agreement by itself cannot be the basis of cartel prosecution and that there must be economic consequences arising out of such an agreement.
-Cases in which the CCI has prosecuted cartels shows that the CCI relies not only on direct evidence but also on indirect evidence and economic analysis.4
+The CCI has held that an agreement in itself cannot be the basis of a cartel prosecution and that there must be economic consequences arising out of the agreement.
+Cases in which the CCI has prosecuted cartels show that the CCI relies not only on direct evidence but also on indirect evidence and economic analysis.4